O'Reilly General Hospital: History

-In February 1941, the War Department selected the Springfield municipal golf course as the location for soon to be O'Reilly General Hospital.
-The city of Springfield donated the golf course to the government.
+In 1940, Springfield businessman John T. Woodruff wrote to Eugene Reybold, assistant chief of staff of the War Department, lobbying for the hospital to be located in Springfield.
+A committee was prepared to select Kansas City in 1941, Springfield was selected.
+The land was donated to the federal government, which was the Glenstone Golf Course, also founded in part by Woodruff.

 Adjacent to the 160-acre property was the Pythian Home of Missouri built by the Knights of Pythias.
 The Army, using an order of immediate possession, bought the "castle" from the Knights of Pythias for $40,625 which was half of its assessed value.
 The castle was renovated and converted into the Enlisted Men's Service Club.
 The army built a ballroom, bowling alley and gymnasium inside of the building.
 Part of the basement of the castle was converted into a prison for Italian and German prisoners who required medical care.

 Construction of the hospital was overseen by Major Michael Grimaldi, constructing quartermaster, at a cost of almost two million dollars.
 Construction of the facilities was completed in four months.
 The commander of the post was Colonel George B. Foster Jr. who declared on May 15, 1941 that it should be a "hospital with a soul."
 The hospital got its name from former Surgeon General Robert Maitland O’Reilly.
 It was dedicated on November 8, 1941 with room for 1,000 beds.

 The hospital began to conduct training for field medics.
 Many of the patients treated had severe burns.
 The hospital began using new innovations in plastic surgery to help the burn victims.
 It became a primary provider of reconstructive surgery and physical therapy.

-During the winter of 1944, area residents worked to makes sure all the patients in the hospital had presents.
+During the winter of 1944, area residents worked to makes sure all the patients in the hospital had Christmas presents.